ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 * [Veeam on IBM Cloud](https://www.ibm.com/products/veeam) - Veeam on IBM Cloud can deliver reliable backup and predictable disaster recovery (DR) for virtual and physical workloads, wherever they reside—across your data center and the cloud.
 * [IBM Cloud Backup](https://www.ibm.com/products/backup) - IBM Cloud Backup is a full-featured, agent-based backup and recovery system managed through a web interface.
 Back up data between IBM Cloud servers in one or more IBM Cloud global data centers.
 * [Zerto on IBM Cloud](https://www.ibm.com/products/zerto) - Zerto provides disaster recovery and cloud mobility for your VMware workloads within a single, simple, scalable solution.
-* [IBM Cloud Object Storage](https://www.ibm.com/products/cloud-object-storage/systems) - IBM Cloud® Object Storage is a software-defined hyper-scale storage solution that runs on premises.
+* [IBM Cloud Object Storage](https://www.ibm.com/products/cloud-object-storage/systems) - IBM Cloud&reg; Object Storage is a software-defined hyper-scale storage solution that runs on premises.
 * [IBM Cloud Block Storage](https://www.ibm.com/products/block-storage) - High-performance data storage solutions with customizable IOPS and predictable billing.
 * [IBM Cloud File Storage](https://www.ibm.com/products/file-storage) - Flash-backed, durable, fast and flexible NFS-based file storage—with customizable IOPS and predictable billing.
 * [IBM Cloud DNS Services](https://www.ibm.com/products/dns) - IBM Cloud DNS Services offers public and private authoritative DNS services with fast response time, unparalleled redundancy and advanced security—managed through the IBM Cloud web interface or by API.
 * [IBM Cloud Container Registry](https://www.ibm.com/products/container-registry) - Store and distribute container images in a fully managed private registry.
-Push private images to conveniently run them in the IBM Cloud® Kubernetes Service and other runtime environments.
+Push private images to conveniently run them in the IBM Cloud&reg; Kubernetes Service and other runtime environments.
 Images are checked for security issues so you can make informed decisions about your deployments.

+To use IBM Cloud services hosted in your IBM Cloud account directly with your SAP workloads hosted in RISE with SAP on Power Virtual Server, IBM Cloud VPC Virtual Private Endpoints will need to be utilized.
+See [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe) and [VPE-enabled services](/docs/vpc?topic=vpc-vpe-supported-services#vpe-enabled-supported-services).

 ### IBM Cloud Essential Security and Observability Services deployable architecture
 {: #surround-workloads-by-platform-services-observability}